 The HTC U11 has a superb rear camera that is capable of high-end performance in low-light conditions.
 The rear camera uses a 12MP sensor, f/1.7 lens, optical image stabilization and dual-pixel Autofocus to ensure a great all-around performance, but the U11's front camera has even more to offer.
 With 16MP sensor and aperture f/2.0, HTC U11's front camera can record 4K videos at 30fps or Full HD videos.

-Unlike the mighty front camera, HTC U11 is equipped with, Samsung Galaxy S8 has an 8MP front camera sensor with a f/1.7 aperture capable of recording 2K videos.
+Unlike the mighty front camera, HTC U11 is equipped with, Samsung Galaxy S8 has an 8MP front camera sensor with an f/1.7 aperture capable of recording 2K videos.
 The rear camera is, however, an entirely different matter, because its 12MP f/1.7 sensor is capable of producing stunningly sharp and detailed images in good light conditions.
 The Galaxy S8's rear camera is a remarkable performer even in the most difficult light conditions due to optical image stabilization.
 For those users who like to make videos with their Smartphones, Galaxy S8 has a lot to offer because it can capture 4K videos at 30fps, 1080p at 30 or 60fps and 720p at stunningly fast 240fps that is perfect for creating slow-motion videos.
 Even though HTC U11 has better sensors with more megapixels, Samsung Galaxy S8 offers more options to its users.

 5.HTC U11 VS Samsung Galaxy S8: Battery Performance

-The HTC U11 and Samsung Galaxy S8 both feature non-removable Li-Ion battery with the capacity of 3000 mAh.
+The HTC U11 and Samsung Galaxy S8 both feature a non-removable Li-Ion battery with a capacity of 3000 mAh.
 The battery on Galaxy S8 can support up to 1200 minutes of talk time and up to 16 hours of video playback time, and with normal use, you'll have around 30% of battery at the end of the day.
 The USB-C charging port enables you to fully charge the Smartphone's battery in just a couple of hours.

-With battery life expectancy of approximately 24 hours, the HTC U11 has a battery performance that can be described as average at best.
+With a battery life expectancy of approximately 24 hours, the HTC U11 has a battery performance that can be described as average at best.
 It features a Qualcomm QuickCharge 3.0 technology that speeds up the battery charging time.
 Despite these battery features worthy of the best Android Smartphones on the market the HTC U11's battery performance falls short of Galaxy S8's because of the low-power, always-on screen technology that allows Galaxy S8's battery to last well over 24 hours.

 6.HTC U11 VS Samsung Galaxy S8: Resistant Capacity

-Only a few years ago, water resistant Smartphones were a thing of the future.
+Only a few years ago, water-resistant Smartphones were a thing of the future.
 Today, a growing number of Android models are made to be dust-proof and waterproof.
-Both Samsung Galaxy S8 and HTC U11 have dust and water resistant bodies that can be submerged in water without any ill effects.
-The Samsung Galaxy S8 has an IP-68 rating, which means that it can withstand submersion in fresh water for 30 minutes at a depth of 1.5 meters.
+Both Samsung Galaxy S8 and HTC U11 have dust and water-resistant bodies that can be submerged in water without any ill effects.
+The Samsung Galaxy S8 has an IP-68 rating, which means that it can withstand submersion in freshwater for 30 minutes at a depth of 1.5 meters.

 7.HTC U11 VS Samsung Galaxy S8: Software

 The operating system on the HTC U11 is the Android 7.1.1 Nougat with HTC Sense 8.0 overlay.
 The U11 also features an HTC Sense companion that can make personalized suggestions based on the user's daily routines as well as suggestions based on the user's location.
-The Samsung Galaxy S8 has the identical Android 7.1.1 Nougat operating system, but with a Samsung Experience 8.1 overlay that was first introduced with Galaxy S7.
+The Samsung Galaxy S8 has an identical Android 7.1.1 Nougat operating system, but with a Samsung Experience 8.1 overlay that was first introduced with Galaxy S7.

-Even though both of these Smartphones have a user-friendly interface equipped with the latest apps and WiFi connectivity options, they both leave room for improvement on next models.
+Even though both of these Smartphones have a user-friendly interface equipped with the latest apps and WiFi connectivity options, they both leave room for improvement on the next models.

 8.HTC U11 VS Samsung Galaxy S8: Price and availability

-The HTC U11 has been available for purchase for little over a month and in such a short time it has attracted a lot of attention.
+The HTC U11 has been available for purchase for a little over a month and in such a short time it has attracted a lot of attention.
 With the starting price at $649, it is practically a steal for a Smartphone that is equipped with the cutting-edge technology that puts the U11 model at the very top of its class.